vamise/nft-marketplace/ARCHITECTURE.md

 There are five major types of token sales supported by the NFT marketplace protocol.
 Four are covered in the WinningConfigType enum, but this is a bit limiting as it is really only considering sales to *winners*, and leaves out the all-important Participation NFT which is a different kind of sale we will consider separately.

-**TokenOnlyTransfer:** Probably the easiest to understand, this is a straight up spl_token_transfer command wrapped in a bunch of Metaplex magic.
+**TokenOnlyTransfer:** Probably the easiest to understand, this is a straight up spl_token_transfer command wrapped in a bunch of NFT marketplace magic.
 At the end of the day, the auctioneer still owns the Metadata struct and any other associated PDAs, but someone else now has the physical token in their wallets.
 These tokens will still show up and work just fine in Phantom and other supported wallet clients because those clients can still look up the Metadata.
 This is the difference between owning the Metadata and owning the token.
 For a token that is an Edition, the difference is nominal, as an Edition has zero printing rights and is immutable.
 However, for a token that is a MasterEdition, the difference is *substantial*, as the owner of the Metadata can rename it, change its symbol, it's URI, and creators array.

 Note that owning the token itself is the *only* requirement for using the `update_primary_sale_happened_via_token` endpoint on the token metadata program *and* for using the `mint_new_edition_from_master_edition_via_token`.